"God Himself is present, let us now adore Him and with awe appear before Him…"

 Because God's message to His people never changes, we worship in the same way the church always has.
 With only small changes through the years, the liturgy we use at St. Luke dates back to the earliest days of the Christian Church, and even into the Old Testament.
 We are linked through the liturgy to our Biblical forefathers David, Solomon, Peter and Paul, and perhaps even to your own personal ancestors, your parents and grandparents.
 St. Luke currently uses the Lutheran Service Book (LSB) for worship.

-We invite you to join us this Sunday!
+We invite you to join us at 9:30am this Sunday!